 Source: New Zealand Parliament – Oral Questions and Answers

-Dr DEBORAH RUSSELL to the Minister of Finance: What recent reports has he seen on the New Zealand economy?
+Dr DUNCAN WEBB to the Minister of Finance: What recent reports has he seen on the New Zealand economy?

-TAMATI COFFEY to the Minister of Housing: What recent announcements has she made about managed isolation and quarantine facilities?
+NAISI CHEN to the Minister of Internal Affairs: What recent announcements has she made about supporting young people to stay safe online?

 Answers to these questions are delivered from 2pm (New Zealand time) on the day of tabling.
 The answers can be accessed in text form, once Hansard is finalised, by clicking here.